 With better data management, VPASS helps restoration companies track time-sensitive components of the job.
 Through DASH’s compliance manager and VPASS score, owners and managers can quickly see trouble areas in their companies, which in turn allows them to improve on these areas easily.

 With a reliable compliance manager, it is easy to track the progress of each task, measuring and analyzing the KPIs along the way toward the job’s completion.
 This makes it easy for owners and managers to know which employees have completed which jobs and what additional duties need to be done, providing greater oversight and management over daily operations.
-By using the time component for each task, VPASS is similar to a credit score by using past performance to predict future performance.
+By using the time component for each task, VPASS is similar to a credit score that uses past performance to predict future performance.

 We recognize that some delays are unavoidable.
 VPASS allows for some exceptions to be made, which lets managers pivot and respond to the changes that arise during the ordinary course of operations.
 For instance, if a customer makes a particular request that throws off the scoring guidelines, and this is out of the service provider’s control, the final score will not be affected.